mandu010/LibertyFlow_v002/README.md

 │   ├── handlers.py                  # Message handlers
 │   └── helpers.py                   # Helper functions
 │
-├── upstox/                          # Upstox broker integration (alternative) │   ├── __init__.py
+├── upstox/                          # Upstox broker integration (alternative) #To be used for getting Greeks from Upstox later on
+│   ├── __init__.py
 │   └── client.py                    # Upstox API client
 │